ray-project/ray/doc/source/cluster/kubernetes-manual.rst

 Kubernetes configuration, this is implemented as:

 - A ``ray-head`` `Kubernetes Service`_ that enables the worker nodes to discover the location of the head node on start up.
+  This Service also enables access to the Ray Client and Ray Dashboard.
 - A ``ray-head`` `Kubernetes Deployment`_ that backs the ``ray-head`` Service with a single head node pod (replica).
 - A ``ray-worker`` `Kubernetes Deployment`_ with multiple worker node pods (replicas) that connect to the ``ray-head`` pod using the ``ray-head`` Service.